 When designing a classroom you should consider visual stimulation as well as the layout of your furniture.

 Classroom displays should be fun, simple, clear and appropriate to the age group.
-Don’t make a display too cluttered or busy and leave some display space for children’s work – they love to see their achievements and show parents.
-We provide a wide range of notice boards and display boards for schools which are perfect for classroom displays.
+Don’t make a display too cluttered or busy; leave space for children’s work.
+They love to see their achievements and it can have a really positive impact on how they view their academic abilities.

-Classroom layout is about getting the balance right.
-You should experiment and have fun with your classroom to find what works for you and your class.
+Classroom layout is about getting the balance right, and the only way to do that is to experiment and have fun with your classroom to find what works best for you and your students.

-Early Learning Furniture offers a wide range of classroom furniture and storage solutions – take a look at our website for some ideas for your classroom.
+We offer a wide range of classroom furniture and storage solutions.
+Take a look at our website for some ideas for your classroom.
 For more information contact us or call 01733 511121.